 3. Remove apps that you no longer want

 Faster starting times aren’t all that matters.
 When you’re using your computer, you’ll also want to ensure that it’s operating smoothly.

-Uninstalling apps you don’t use will save up disk space and RAM.
+Uninstalling apps you don’t use will save up disk space and RAM and avert your laptop running slow.
 Trial versions of software preloaded on your computer when you purchased it, out-of-date antivirus products, obsolete software, and games that you do not play anymore are examples of these.

 • To uninstall a program go to Start > Control Panel > Uninstall a program.

 • Click the application you wish to remove from the list of programs that displays, then click Uninstall.

 4. Scan your computer for viruses and malware